10 Tips On Mindful Separation: How To Tell Your Children

 - Be prepared.
 Timing is important.
 Once you have some concrete plans in place, you are ready to take the first step.
 Try to iron out as much of the detail as possible so when your children ask you questions, you are prepared with solid answers.
 Your kids will respond better knowing how their day-to-day lives will be impacted by this change.

 - Book a family meeting.
 Let your children know you need to have a serious family discussion.
 Book this time earlier in the day when you can spend some time together following the discussion.
 Do not do this before bedtime.

 - Know the plan.
 Be prepared to answer questions such as, “Where will I live” and “When will I see you?”
-You need to have already made the main decisions about the separation agreement: children’s schedules and living arrangements.
+You need to have already made the main decisions about the separation agreement: children’s schedules and Healthy Living arrangements.
 Their input can be taken into account so they feel heard; however, the primary decisions are best made prior to this initial meeting.
 Again, this shows them you are working together in their best interest and it takes the bigger decisions out of their hands.
 Consider the parts of this situation they can control and let them know about these aspects.
 For example, “You get to choose the room colour and bed sheets for your new bedroom.”

 - Tell them together.
 Modeling your ability to work cooperatively helps the kids feel more confident that you are both at the helm.
 This provides more certainty for them and allows them to ask you questions together, again providing a more secure base for this significant life transition.

 - How much should I tell them?
 When your children have questions, do not speak to them about any details of the breakdown of your marriage but rather speak in generalities about how you will all move forward.
 “We have had some wonderful years together but sometimes couples grow apart.
 We have both decided that this is the healthiest decision.
 Sometimes adult love changes, unlike a parent’s love for a child that remains forever.”
 Reassure them that adult love is different than a parent’s love for their child.